Ferment Potatoes

 Timeframe: 3–5 Days

-Fermenting potatoes before cooking is an effective way to reduce glycoalkaloids, pesticides, and resistant starches that may cause digestive discomfort or toxicity.
+Fermenting potatoes before cooking is a way to help reduce glycoalkaloids and starches that may cause digestive discomfort or toxicity.

-This traditional preparation method improves nutrient bioavailability and supports gut health—while making your French fries lighter, crispier, and easier to digest.
+This traditional preparation method improves nutrient bioavailability and supports gut health—while making your potatoes easier to digest.
+I first learned about this from Dr. Bill Schindler, who did fascinating research on potatoes in Bolivia and Peru.

 Why Ferment Potatoes?